elasticrash/tougo/README.md

 ## 10 December 2015

-I noticed how poorly some things were written (we grow/ we learn) and I am currently re-writing everything, plus I am adding some extra algorithms, I have written in the meantime, for some other projects.
+I noticed how poorly some things were written (we grow/ we learn) and I am currently re-writing everything, plus I am adding some extra algorithms I have written in the meantime, for some other projects.
 Also I am expanding the examples.
 If anyone is even remotely interested he/she can join and do a PR

+beware, examples demonstratre a small portion of the code, currently due to redesigning there are a lot of things that aren't working

 additionally
 =====